 They’re easy to make, chewy, healthy and very filling.
-Whenever I want to indulge and feel like eating something out of the ordinary, these cookies are my go-to.
+Whenever I want to indulge and feel like eating something out of the ordinary, these peanut butter cookie recipe is my go-to.

 You can eat them for snacks, breakfast or add one or two to your lunch in the afternoon.

 Lets take a look at how to make these delicious and chewy cookies!

 These cookies contains no refined sugar or butter which makes them healthier than most traditional cookies you’ll find in stores or online.

 It uses wholesome ingredients like whole grain oats, natural peanut butter and maple syrup!
 Because these cookies are made with whole foods it is automatically healthier for you than most cookies you’ve eaten before.

 First time I tasted one of these great cookies it just melted in my mouth and the taste of peanut butter took over.
 They’re soft on the inside and chewy.